WWBN/AVideo/README.md

 **For of Him, and through Him, and to Him, are all things: to whom be glory for ever.
 Amen.**
 `Apostle Paul in Romans 11:36`

-# This Software must be used for Good, never Evil.
-It is expressly forbidden to use AVideo to build porn sites, violence, racism or anything else that affects human integrity or denigrates the image of anyone.
+## This Software must be used for Good, never Evil.
+It is expressly forbidden to use AVideo Platform Open-Source to build porn sites, violence, racism, terrorism, or anything else that affects human integrity or denigrates the image of anyone.

-# Now you can read the rest...
+## Now you can read the rest...

 ## Important Information